18F/vote-gov-ux/Background and Process/research-plan-template.md

 ## What will we do when?

 Below is the proposed schedule for sessions.
-Each session will last between 30 - 45 minutes.
+Each session will last between 30 and 45 minutes.

 **Location (Arrive at Field Office by X:XX)**